Skip advert

 Advertisement - Article continues below

-Dynamic road sign display and lane keeping are also included, as is eCall and front and rear parking sensors, while optional park assist can be programmed to remember up to five automated parking manoeuvres.
+Dynamic road sign display and lane keeping are included, as is an emergency eCall system, and front and rear parking sensors.
+For those with awkward access to a parking space, you can program up to five automated parking manoeuvres with the optional park assist system to let the vehicle automatically reverse into your space.

-Power for the ID.
-Buzz Cargo comes from a 201bhp electric motor that's mounted at the back of the van and drives the rear wheels.
-It also makes 310Nm of torque, which is available from the moment you press the accelerator, and the ID.
-Buzz Cargo feels rapid when pulling away from a standstill, certainly a lot more potent than its Stellantis group rivals.
+From its launch, power for the ID.
+Buzz Cargo came solely from a 201bhp electric motor mounted at the back of the van and driving the rear wheels.
+We’ve tested this version, and thanks to its 310Nm of torque - which is available from the moment you press the accelerator - the ID.
+Buzz Cargo feels rapid when pulling away from a standstill, certainly a lot more potent than its Stellantis group rivals, as its 10.2-second 0-62mph time will concur.

 Advertisement - Article continues below